ABOUT OUR PROGRAMS

 GREEN CLEANING & INDOOR AIR QUALITY (IAQ) EVALUATION AND REVIEW

-The NRRA School CLUB staff work with facility managers and custodians to evaluate custodial products and practices for indoor air quality impacts.
-A report assessing all currently used chemical products recommendation for improved practices is generated and reviewed with staff and administrators/management during a second visit.
+The NRRA School Recycling CLUB staff work with facility managers and custodians to evaluate custodial products and practices for indoor air quality impacts.
+A report assessing all currently used chemical products and recommendations for improved practices is generated and reviewed with staff and administrators/management during a second visit or phone call.
 Follow up assistance is provided as needed.

 TRASH ON THE LAWN DAY (T.O.L.D.)